gabpen/poverty-prediction-satellite-imagery/README.md

 - **Scikit-learn:** Model evaluation (MAE, R²) and K-Fold cross-validation
 - **Matplotlib:** Visualization of training curves and prediction results

-This is already very clear and well-structured, gabpen!
-Here's a lightly polished version that improves flow and consistency while keeping your tone intact:

 ## How to Use

 1. **Download the Data:**